-For class Formula R 1000 (also FR 1000, HR 1000) it is mandatory that boats built after January 1, 2019 must have reinforced cockpits complying with the standards of rule 509 (to a level of 3000 N), 509.01, through 509.18.
-509.22.

-For boats without reinforced cockpits built before January 1, 2019, a reinforced cockpit complying with the standards of rule 509 (to a level of 3000 N), 509.01 through 509.22 must be installed.
+For class Formula R 1000 (also FR 1000, HR 1000) it is mandatory that boats built after January 1, 2019 must have reinforced cockpits complying with the standards of rule 509 (to a level of 3000 N), 509.01, through 509 end.
+For boats without reinforced cockpits built before January 1, 2019, a reinforced cockpit complying with the standards of rule 509 (to a level of 3000 N), 509.01 through 509 end must be installed.

-For boats with cockpits built according to Rule 509.01 to 509.22 already installed into the hull meeting the 2000 N standard and built before January 1, 2019; the owner must confirm with documents from the original cockpit builder that the cockpit conforms to the construction standard of the original 2000 N composite layup and construction standards.
+For boats with cockpits built according to Rule 509.01 to 509 end already installed into the hull meeting the 2000 N standard and built before January 1, 2019; the owner must confirm with documents from the original cockpit builder that the cockpit conforms to the construction standard of the original 2000 N composite layup and construction standards.

 This document shall be attached to the boat's measurement certificate as well as the documents in the digital log book when it becomes available.
-After January 1, 2020, the document must confirm that the cockpit and hull installation complies with the 2000 N standard are those of the original build.
+After January 1, 2020, the document must confirm that the cockpit and hull installation complies with the 2000 N standard.
 It is not permitted to retrofit after January 1, 2020, an existing 2000 N cockpit into a different existing hull.